-The Framework outlines global and regional commitments related to HIV, human rights and sexual orientation and gender identity and provides evidence for effective inclusion of MSM and transgender person specific strategies in regional, national and community-level HIV responses.
+The Framework outlines global and regional commitments related to HIV, human rights and sexual orientation and gender identity and provides evidence for effective inclusion of specific MSM and transgender people strategies in regional, national and community-level HIV responses.
 It provides suggestions for partnerships that would make advocacy more successful and outlines some indicative advocacy strategies.
 Obviously, national and local South Asian organizations are more familiar with the particular issues in their area and the particular barriers that exist for MSM and transgender people so, rather than prescribing particular approaches, the Framework provides a guide to a process they can follow to develop their own priorities, partnerships and strategies.

-The Framework is backed-up by a Resource Guide that summarizes key global and regional commitments and guidelines and provides examples of work that has been done to remove access barriers for MSM and transgender people.
+The Framework is supported by a Resource Guide (the Guide) that summarizes key global and regional commitments and guidelines and provides examples of work that has been done to remove barriers for MSM and transgender people to access health and welfare services.
 The Resource Guide sets out the key clauses and sections of each relevant commitment document, the key sections of guidelines or standards that refer to MSM and transgender people and some of the elements of strategies that have been used in the region to promote access to health for MSM and transgender people.
 The Guide also contains country summaries of commitments and interventions from India, Sri Lanka, Nepal, Bangladesh and Bhutan.

 Using the Regional Framework as a template, national organizations will be assisted to develop country-level Advocacy Frameworks.
 Groups and organizations working in advocacy partnerships can use the Framework to develop partnership and organizational action plans to further the advocacy priorities they have developed.
+Country frameworks have also been developed and these documents relate to each other as follows: